 Lou Ramsden’s plays have received productions and staged readings at the Soho Theatre, Young Vic, Birmingham Rep, Edinburgh Fringe, and Latitude festival.
 Last year she was on attachment to the Royal Court, and part of their invitation-only Supergroup.
 In 2011 her play Hundreds and Thousands was produced at Soho Theatre, and her play Breed was shortlisted for both the Meyer Whitworth and Critics’ Circle Awards.
 In 2010 she completed an attachment at the National Theatre, and was a member of the first 503Five group at Theatre503.
 Her plays are published by Nick Hern Books.

 Previous winners include Kenneth Emson (2012), Marcelo Dos Santos (2011), Paula B. Stanic (2010) and Steven Bloomer (2009).

 Theatre Centre is grateful to the following organisations for their support of the Adrienne Benham Award: Arts Depot, Catherine Wheels, Half Moon, Little Angel Theatre, M6 Theatre, New Perspectives, Polka Theatre, Theatre Hullabaloo, the Unicorn Theatre, Tutti Frutti, Big Brum Theatre, Company of Angels and Visible Fictions.

 DOROTHY L. SAYERS ACTORS AWARD 2013: Winners announced

-Actors Matt Bradley-Robinson and Adrian Richards have won the Dorothy L. Sayers Award 2013, which recognises the achievements of actors whose first professional job is with Theatre Centre.
+Actors Matt Bradley-Robinson and Adrian Richards won the Dorothy L. Sayers Award 2013, which recognises the achievements of actors whose first professional job is with Theatre Centre.